ANDY SHAB

 WöD: a series of desktop exhibitions

 The Defense is a series of desktop exhibitions inspired by Vladimir Nabokov’s novel of the same name.
-The project was a joint effort between Grafikkabinett WöD and the Vladimir Nabokov Museum, two neighboring institutions with similarly small and intimate spaces, and like minded interests (art, literature, and chess).
-Prompted by the novel or themes contained therein and also by his or her own creative trajectory, each artist proposed his or her own “defense”.
-Each new participant was free to use elements from the series’ previous exhibitions, thereby conversing with precedents and transforming the project into a unique creative palimpsest.
-The exhibitions were presented on the tabletop and inside the drawers of the large desk.
-During the opening of each exhibition, one could play chess with the artist whose exhibition was being presented at the time.
+The project was a joint initiative between the Grafikkabinett WöD and the Vladimir Nabokov Museum, two neighbouring institutions with similarly small and intimate spaces and like-minded interests in art, literature, and chess.
+Prompted by the novel, by its themes, and by their own creative trajectories, each artist proposed a personal “defense”.
+Every new participant was free to incorporate elements from previous exhibitions in the series, thus engaging in dialogue with their precedents and transforming the project into a unique creative palimpsest.
+The exhibitions were presented on the tabletop and within the drawers of a large desk.
+At each opening, visitors could play chess with the artist whose exhibition was then on display.

 Vitrine.
 Inventing Everyday Life (2013—2017)